Workshop Plus

 Lower down, the foliage really benefits from the intense, dark background, and you've made a brave attempt at negative drawing for the grass.
 And made excellent use of unrecognisable organic shapes.
 What that area lacks is mid-values.

 Your foliage at the top right has a sense of reality that matches the top left, and those dark values nicely balance the darks in the wheel.
 But the same problem exits - a big jump between the background and foreground.
 Push some of those midground leaves further back to provide steps from foreground to background.
+Detail of rabbit in pencil drawing And shade some on in inclined plane - one end in the dark and the other coming forwards into the light.
+Those will further help to connect the different layers.

 Your made a very creditable attempt at the rabbit.
 It's clearly hairy and you've made good use of those prominent dark hairs on top of its muzzle.
 It has a lovely dark and glassy eye too, with an attention-grabbing white highlight.
 Overall, it lacks a strong feeling of three-dimensional form, but that's nothing that a little more experience and confidence won't fix in time.